bschmalhofer/otobo-ideas/README.md

 * Document the found versions
 * Check the requirments

+### cpanfile generation from otobo.CheckModules.pl

+Added the option `--cpanfile`.
+All required modules are reported.

+### run otobo.psgi with Starman

+bin/cgi-bin/app.psgi already exists and looks sensible.

+* Convert some of the wrapped scripts to a real PSGI app
+* Check the Apache-conf whether relevant features are missing.
+* Check support for Devel::NYTProf

 ### Other ideas

-* cpanfile generation from otobo.CheckModules.pl
-* run otobo.psgi with Starman
 * Docker image, see https://github.com/complemento/docker.otrs
 * Perl::Critic
 * Perl::Tidy
-* Devel::NYTProf
 * remove Support for FastCGI
 * add SQLite backend, might be useful for devel and testing
 * add a Selection for MariaDB in installation process, otherwise same as MySQL